dominikahynkova/01-character-description/03-curriculum-vitae/cv-2020-dhynkova.md

 - 2019 Combster - a logo for mobile application

+- 2019 Koli - a redesign of Koli lemonade labels

 - 2020 Bollywood - a visual style for Bollywood film festival in Czechia